Peripartum Cardiomyopathy

 3. No other cause for heart failure can be found.

 Laboratory blood tests are a standard part of the evaluation.
 This includes tests to assess kidney, electrolytes, liver, thyroid function and a complete blood count to look for anemia or evidence of infection.
-Brain Natriuretic Peptide (BNP) and N-Terminal Pro-BNP levels will be significantly elevated in PPCM, and are used as heart failure indications.
-Markers of cardiac injury and stress can also assess level of risk.
+Other blood tests, brain natriuretic peptide (BNP) and N-terminal pro-BNP levels may be done to evaluate cardiac injury, stress and level of risk.

 Symptoms of the condition include: